 When you’ve finished one room it may be tempting to leave that pile destined for the charity shop until you have attempted another room; maybe you want to save your run to the tip until the car is full.
 Don’t.
 When you finish a room, finish the job and clear everything you intend to get rid of.
 Not only will you get a sense of satisfaction that the job is finished but you also won’t be tempted to ‘rescue’ something from one of your piles.

 Clean lines, clean living

-If you are decluttering in order to sell your home, then one of your aims will be to present your home in its best light.
+If you are decluttering your home in order to sell , then one of your aims will be to present your property in its best light.
 A declutter helps to enhance the space available and to make it easier to tidy quickly when you have a last-minute viewing.
-A declutter will also help when you come to moving day and, as importantly, when you unpack in your new home.
+Decluttering your home will also help when you come to moving day and, as importantly, when you unpack in your new home.
 To get the best out of the job and to really maximise space, keep surfaces clear of clutter.
 You don’t have to put all your ornaments away but less is more to making the space look bigger and tidier.